microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 All node shaders except _thread launch_ nodes must specify the thread group size using the `[numthreads(<x>, <y>, <z>)]` attribute.

-Node shaders support all compute shader function annotations, but also have new annotations unique to node shaders.
+Node shaders support existing compute shader function annotations: `numthreads` and `wavesize`.
+They also have new annotations unique to node shaders.

-> Consistent with HLSL grammar attribute names are case-insensitive.
+> Consistent with HLSL grammar, attribute names are case-insensitive.
 Any
 > attributes that take string arguments, the string argument values are
 > case-sensitive.